uri-library-data-services/iassist-preview/content/blog/iassist-quarterly-volume-421-available.md

 <https://www.iassistquarterly.com/index.php/iassist/about/submissions>

-Authors can also contact me directly via e-mail: kbr\@sam.sdu.dk.
+Authors can also contact me directly via e-mail: kbr@sam.sdu.dk.
 Should you be interested in compiling a special issue for the IQ as guest editor(s) I will also be delighted to hear from you.